baselhindi/mmdetection-dlcv2/DLCV_README.md

-The main modifications for this pipeline to infer on a set of images, paint the bounding boxes for pedestrian class only, and then mask everythign else:
+The modifications that allow the pipeline to infer on a set of images, paint the bounding boxes for pedestrian class only, and then mask everythign else:

 mask_output_image.py
 image_demo.py